How to Choose a Postbaccalaureate or Special Masters Program (SMP)

 Clinical or Service Opportunities

 While the main goal of most postbac programs is to address deficiencies in scientific or academic competencies, many programs may also allow or arrange clinical or community service experiences to help applicants build upon their sense of altruism desired by most health professions programs.
 In contrast, many programs explicitly discourage students from taking on additional responsibilities, including employment, so their academic performance remains their sole focus (discussed at the end of the article).
+As Bob Rarig, Temple CST Post Bacc Pre-Health Program Program Director notes, “Clinical experiences are not an emphasis in our program.
+Many students who need an academic enhancer post-bacc program in the first place often have that need because they overdid their extracurriculars to the detriment of their undergraduate grades.”

 Many program directors and faculty have connections to clinical offices and opportunities near campus.
 Ask the program advisors if they can use their connections to continue building your clinical breadth.

-Postbac and SMP Factors You Should Consider
+Postbac Factors to Consider

 Cost of Attendance (Location) and Financial Aid